 1. Petsfit Dog House

 If you have a larger dog at home, you know who much space they can take up when they sprawl out.
-This dog house idea brings a larger choice at 45.6 by 30.9 by 32.1 inches.
+These dog house ideas brings a larger choice at 45.6 by 30.9 by 32.1 inches.
 It’s big enough for your dog to stretch out, and it comes elevated slightly off the ground.
 It won’t kills the grass around it, and it won’t flood if it snows or rains heavily.
 It looks like a Cape Cod-style house with a cute blue-grey coloring with white trim.
 The house uses a completely weather-proof design that keeps your dog warm while locking out the elements.

 - Roof flips up for easy cleaning